orrholly/mHealth-Team-Manual/Github, Git Desktop, and Git.md

     - Sign up for an account
     - Give Holly or Sasha your username

+Once you have access, you might want to bookmark our Github instance: https://github.com/nyu-mhealth

 ####What's the Diff?
 Now you are saying, what's the difference between Git, Git Desktop, and Github?